An Inconvenient Alphabet, Ben Franklin & Noah Webster’s Spelling Revolution

 - About the journey of AN INCONVENIENT ALPHABET – Mining for Heart: “Revising for Heart”

 LIZZIE DEMANDS A SEAT: ELIZABETH JENNINGS FIGHTS FOR STREETCAR RIGHTS, illustrated by E.B.
-Lewis, Calkins Creek, tentative release scheduled for spring 2020
+Lewis, Calkins Creek, spring 2020